 In the last issue of FHL WEEK, Kate Samuels wrote about what eventing horses can learn by going foxhunting.
 Your editor was reminded of an article we published back in 2010 that turned that question on its head somewhat.
 We had asked Olympic three-day medalist James Wofford what foxhunters can learn from eventers.
 As we are now in that part of the hunting season when a traveling fox may take us for the longest and most arduous run of the season, we thought it would be worthwhile republishing Wofford’s advice.

 For most of us field members, perhaps one of the greatest single factors influencing the joy we experience in a day’s hunting is our riding ability.
 The more competently we are able to cross the country on our horse, the closer we come to a totally fulfilling experience.

-Since eventers know just a bit about crossing the country, we asked instructor, team coach, author, and Olympic medalist James Wofford to discuss some of the principles of his particular discipline and how they might be applied to the hunting field.To read more, log in (above) or click to subscribe.
+Since eventers know just a bit about crossing the country, we asked instructor, team coach, author, and Olympic medalist James Wofford to discuss some of the principles of his particular discipline and how they might be applied to the hunting field.To read more, a subscription is needed: Click here to subscribe